-Mobile app development often comes with a hefty price tag.
-You can expect to spend tens of thousands of dollars on a basic app from a reliable team of developers in Perth or Melbourne.
+Depending on the developers you work with, and the complexity of the app you wish to build, Mobile app development may come with a small, medium or hefty price tag.
+Simple apps for small businesses apps with a limited set of features, may cost $20,000 to $50,000 to develop.
+For more involved requirements, you can often expect to spend tens of thousands of dollars on an app from a reliable team of developers in Perth or Melbourne.

 So, how much to build a mobile app?
 It depends.